jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 (2) A Maori investment company is denied a deduction for interest to which both the following apply:
   (a) it is paid by the company under a qualifying debenture issued by the company; and (b) it is exempt income of the person deriving it, under section CW 3.
-Relationship with sections FA 2 and FA 2B
+Relationship with section FA 2B
-(3) Section FA 2 (Recharacterisation of certain debentures), as it applies to substituting debentures, and section FA 2B (Stapled debt securities) do not apply to a qualifying debenture.
+(3) Section FA 2B (Stapled debt securities) does not apply to a qualifying debenture.
 Link with subpart DA
 (4) This section overrides the general permission.